Upgrade Rails from 3.2 to 4.0

 • extend association changes

-1) With only extend attribute
+With only the extend option

 # before: